MEMBERSHIP INFORMATION AND INSTRUCTIONS

 Voting Membership is open to any paralegal who is an Arizona resident:

-If he/she is actively employed in the State of Arizona in the capacity of a paralegal, and meets at least one of the following criteria:
+If he/she is actively employed in the State of Arizona in the capacity of a paralegal, under the supervision of a licensed attorney, and meets at least one of the following criteria:

 1. Graduation from an ABA-approved program of study for paralegals.

 2. Graduation from a course of study for paralegals which is institutionally accredited, but not ABA-approved, and which requires not less than the equivalent of 60 semester hours of classroom study.